 Creatine and Exercise

-I am of the opinion that the loading phase is not necessary in light of a 1996 study published in the Journal of Applied Physiology titled Muscle Creatine Loading in Man, showing that one month of using 3 grams of creatine per day elevates muscle creatine levels as much as using 20 grams for a week.
+That said, I don't feel the loading phase is needed in light of a 1996 study titled Muscle Creatine Loading in Man, showing that one month of using 3 grams per day elevates muscle levels as much as using 20 grams for a week.

-Today many creatine products exist.
+Today many creatine supplements exist.
 It should be noted that most of the research to date has been done using creatine monohydrate.
-As such, I suggest people look at the lables of their creatine supplement.
+As such, I suggest people look at the labels of their creatine supplement.
 Look only for this ingredient and disregard any additional /popular ingredients.

 Types Of Creatine

-Currently there seems to be no good evidence that creatine + other stuff (glutamine, etc.) is any better than creatine alone.
-For the moment, I would steer clear of liquid creatine supplements because they tend to break down faster.
+Currently, there seems to be no good evidence that creatine + other stuff (glutamine, etc.) is any better than taking the supplement by itself.
+Avoid liquid creatine supplements because they tend to break down faster.
 The jury is also out on Creatine Nitrate too.

-Likewise, dont pay extra for “buffered” creatine products.
-According to some research, they don't appear to be any better than regular creatine monohydrate.
+Also, don't pay extra for “buffered” supplement.
+According to some research, they don't appear to be better than the monohydrate form.

-The same thing goes for creatine ethly ester supplements too – no better than less expensive creatine monohydrate.
+The same thing goes for creatine ethyl ester supplements too – no better than less expensive monohydrate.

-My rule of thumb is the more big /fancy words you see on the creatine supplement container, the more my spidey sense tingles that it might be overpriced.
-The same thing goes for creatine supplements containing pictures of muscular men (or women) or pictures of complicated biochemical pathways.
+Rule of thumb: The more big /fancy words you see on the supplement container, the more you may suspect that it might be overpriced.
+The same thing goes for supplements containing pictures of muscular men (or women) or pictures of complicated biochemical pathways.
 It's a smokescreen to get you to pay more money.